camilla-eldridge/Popgen-suite/README.md

 ## Population frequency statistics

-- Outputs R2, haplotype, SFS and pairwise mismatch distributions.
+Running `Relative_geno_pheno_plots.R` also produces R2, haplotype, SFS and pairwise mismatch distribution plots.

 ### SFS
 Folded site frequency spectrum analysis (SFS) summarises the number of haplotypes segregating at different frequencies in a population.
 SFS plots compare minor allele frequencies (the frequency of the second most frequent allele for a given mutation) to the number of mutations.
 Under neutrality there is expected to be a range of haplotype frequencies, where constant effective population size is assumed. <br /> <br /> <br />